-Crit eria Indicators ToC Outcomes Crit 3.8 eria Supply Chain Requirements for Mills (Continued) 3.8.12 Record keeping i) The mill shall maintain accurate, complete, up-to-date and accessible records and reports covering all aspects of this RSPO Supply Chain Certification Standard requirements. ii) Retention times for all records and reports shall be a minimum of two (2) years and shall comply with relevant legal and regulatory requirements and be able to confirm the certified status of raw materials or products held in stock. iii) For Identity Preserved Module, the mill shall record and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO ToC Outcomes Improved risk management and PK on a real-time basis. iv) For Mass Balance Module, the mill: a) shallrecord and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO and PK on a real-time basis and / or three-monthly basis. b) All volumes of certified CPO and PK that are delivered are deducted from the material accounting system according to conversion ratios stated by RSPO. c) The mill can only deliver Mass Balance sales from a positive stock.
+Criteria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) i) The mill shall maintain accurate, complete, up-to-date and accessible records and reports covering all aspects of this RSPO Supply Chain Certification Standard requirements. ii) Retention times for all records and reports shall be a minimum of two (2) years and shall comply with relevant legal and regulatory requirements and be able to confirm the certified status of raw materials or products held in stock. iii) For Identity Preserved Module, the mill shall record and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO and PK on a real-time basis. iv) For Mass Balance Module, the mill: a) Shall record and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO and PK on a real-time basis and / or three-monthly basis. b) All volumes of certified CPO and PK that are delivered are deducted from the material accounting system according to conversion ratios stated by RSPO. c) The mill can only deliver Mass Balance sales from a positive stock.
 Positive stock can include product ordered for delivery within three (3) months.
-However, a mill is allowed to sell short (i.e. product can be sold before it is in stock.)
+However, a mill is allowed to sell short (i.e. product can be sold before it is in stock).
+Improved risk management

-Criteria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) 3.8.13 Extraction Rate The oil extraction rate(OER) and the kernel extraction rate(KER) shall be applied to provide a reliable estimate of the amount of certified CPO and PK from the associated inputs.
+Crite eria Indicator ToC 3.8 Supply Chain Requirements for Mills (Continued) 3.8.13 Extraction rate The oil extraction rate (OER) and the kernel extraction rate (KER) shall be applied to provide a reliable estimate of the amount of certified CPO and PK from the associated inputs.
 Mill shall determine and set their own extraction rates based upon past experience, documented and applied it consistently.
 Improved risk management 3.8.14 Extraction rates shall be updated periodically to ensure accuracy against actual performance or industry average if appropriate.
 Improved risk management 3.8.15 Processing For Identity Preserved Module, the mill shall assure and verify through documented procedures and record keeping that the RSPO certified oil palm product is kept separated from non-certified oil palm products, including during transport and storage to strive for 100% separation.
 Improved risk management

-Criteria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) 3.8.16 Registration of Transactions i) Shipping Announcement in the RSPOIT platform shall be carried outby the mills when RSPO certified products are sold as certified to refineries, crushers, and traders not more than three months after dispatch with the dispatch date being the Bill of Lading or the dispatch documentation date. ii) Remove: RSPO certified volumes sold under different scheme or as conventional, or in case of underproduction, loss or damage shall be removed in the RSPO IT platform.
+Crit eria Indicator ToC 3.8 Supply Chain Requirements for Mills (Continued) i) Shipping Announcement in the RSPO IT platform shall be carried out by the mills when RSPO certified products are sold as certified to refineries, crushers, and traders not more than three months after dispatch with the dispatch date being the Bill of Lading or the dispatch documentation date. ii) Remove: RSPO certified volumes sold under different scheme or as conventional, or in case of underproduction, loss or damage shall be removed in the RSPO IT platform.
 Improved risk management 3.8.17 Claims The mill shall only make claims regarding the production of RSPO certified oil that are in compliance with the RSPO Rules on Market Communications and Claims.
 Improved risk management